a757814283/USBDongle-AudioSwitch/README.md

 - **Every C# comment is in English.** The PowerShell build scripts and the WiX installer definition still carry Chinese comments and console output.

-### When changing the interface

-`MainForm.Designer.cs` is hand-written and follows two WinForms traps that have already bitten once each — read those comments before editing:

-- **`AutoScaleMode` is `None`, not `Font`.** `AutoScaleDimensions` says `(7,17)` (the measurement for the default 8.25pt font) while the form actually uses `YaHei UI 9pt`.
-That mismatch makes WinForms recompute `ClientSize` at start-up (820×504 rendered as 957×714) without rescaling the children's anchor margins.
-- **A container's `Size` must be set before its children are added.** WinForms records each anchored child's margins against the parent's size *at the moment it is added*, and a brand new `GroupBox` / `Panel` / `TableLayoutPanel` is only 200×100 — so coordinates written for the final size produce **negative** right margins, stretching the drop-downs to 1124px and pushing the buttons right off the window.
-The four "seed size" assignments in `_root`, `_audioGroup`, `_hidGroup` and `_actionPanel` exist for exactly this reason.
-- **No text is set in the designer.** Every caption comes from `MainForm.ApplyLocalization()`, which is what allows the language to be switched in place.
-Hard-coding a `.Text` in the designer would leave that caption stuck in one language.
-- **Widths must fit the English string, which is the longer of the two.** English captions run up to 40% wider than the Chinese ones; labels are `AutoSize` and will overlap the control to their right if the budget is too small.

 ---

 ## Credits